Begin or advance your agricultural career with Elders

 Career opportunities with Elders

-The 18 month traineeship provides an in-depth understanding of:
+The Traineeship is an 18 month program which provides an in-depth understanding of:

-- How to create a network of contacts to build a long and rewarding career within Elders
+- how to create a network of contacts that provide a long and rewarding career within Elders

 - Livestock production

-- Upon successful completion, trainees will have a broad understanding of Elders, the agency and agriculture industry, as well as a nationally recognised qualification, Certificate IV in Agriculture.
+Upon successful completion, trainees will have a broad understanding of Elders and the livestock and wool industry as well as a nationally recognised qualification, the Certificate IV in Agriculture.
+Trainees who successfully complete the program are given the opportunity to apply for permanent roles with Elders that match their developed skill set.

 Who are we looking for?

-- A desire to build a long term career with Elders
+- a desire to build a long terms sales career with Elders in the livestock, wool or livestock production advice industry.

 Trainees who successfully complete the program are given the opportunity to apply for permanent roles with Elders.